ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ## Animations

-The designs provide a subtle animation that enhances the interactivity aspect of the component, and are also animated when an option is selected to show the aggregate data.
+The designs provide a subtle animation on page-enter that enhances the interactivity aspect of the component.
+Transitioning animations also triggered when an option is selected to show the aggregate data.
-To add entering animations, [amp-story animations](https://amp.dev/documentation/components/amp-story/?format=stories#animation-attributes) can be added to all components.
+To add entering animations, [amp-story animations](https://amp.dev/documentation/components/amp-story/?format=stories#animation-attributes) `animate-in` attributes can be added to all elements.

 ## Analytics

-The component comes with support for [amp-analytics](https://amp.dev/documentation/components/amp-analytics/) events out of the box with the event `story-interactive`, and will report when an option is selected:
+The `amp-story-interactive` component elements support [`amp-analytics`](https://amp.dev/documentation/components/amp-analytics/).
+Report a selected option by adding the `story-interactive` event to your configuration:

 - `storyInteractiveId`: the element id
 - `storyInteractiveResponse`: the option selected